 i.
 Enter the Field name of the parameter.

 iii.
-Click on the SAVE button to save the settings.
+Then click on the Save button to proceed to add the parameter.

-10. The new parameter gets added successfully and shows up in the table below.
-Click on it to define its value.
+10. The new parameter gets added successfully and shows up in the table with the rest of the parameters.

 Configuration in VIDIZMO